yeti/manticore-iosviewfactory/README.md

 ### Receiving an event

 The events `onResume:` and `onPause:` are called on each MCViewController and MCSectionViewController when the intent is fired.
 If the section stays the same and the view changes, both the section and view receive `onResume` and `onPause` events.

+### View cache

+All view controllers are cached once the first time they are shown.
+They are not removed unless the client application calls:

+    [[MCViewModel sharedModel] clearViewCache];

 View factory
 ------------